LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/list.rst

 review different kinds of ``for`` loops used in C#.

 Before going any further, we suggest you run the ``ListGradebook`` program in Visual Studio.
-This program is in `csharp-web-dev-lsn2controlflowandcollections <https://github.com/LaunchCodeEducation/csharp-web-dev-lsn2controlflowandcollections>`_.
+This program is in `csharp-web-dev-controlflowandcollections <https://github.com/LaunchCodeEducation/csharp-web-dev-controlflowandcollections>`_.
 Once you’ve forked and cloned the repository following the directions on how to :ref:`clone a C# project <clone-csharp-project>`, let’s look at what is happening in the source code.

 .. sourcecode:: csharp